st-yes/httpServer/README.md

 ### Project description
-a minimal HTTP server to understand how the HTTP protocol work
+A minimal HTTP server to understand how the HTTP protocol works.